 While there's no right or wrong way to decorate a home, there's also no harm in turning to a few experts to help narrow down some of your decisions.
 That's why we turned to a roster of interior designers to determine some of the worst interior paint colors.
-And in an effort to save you from the turmoil of sifting through endless swatches of paint samples, they're also sharing a few colors to consider using instead.
+And in an effort to save you from the turmoil of sifting through endless swatches of paint samples, they're also sharing alternative colors to try instead.

 Ahead, discover eight paint colors that might be better left untouched and eight alternatives to help you create a stunning space that's still filled with color.
 Of course, these are only opinions, and if a neon, lime green wall is calling your name, we won't stand in your way.

 In designer Emma Beryl's experience, certain slightly off-white shades of paint stand out as colors to avoid.
 Beryl explains that they can have a tendency to appear as different, less-appealing hues depending on the lighting of a room.
 "I've had a hard time with Benjamin Moore Antique White because the undertones can read salmon in certain lights," Beryl says, for instance.
 Others can look a bit dingy when they're not well-lit, Beryl adds.
 Instead of these shades, Beryl recommends going for a greige paint with cooler undertones.